Jamaican coney

 The Jamaican coney (Geocapromys brownii), also known as the Jamaican hutia or Brown's hutia, is a small, endangered, rat-like mammal found only on the island of Jamaica.
 About the size of a rabbit, it lives in group nests and is active at night to feed on fruit, bark, and other plant matter.
 It is currently endangered by habitat loss, hunting, and non-native species; it persists only in remote mountains.
-The Jamaican coney belongs to the hutia subfamily (Capromyinae) and is the only surviving native mammal on Jamaica.
+The Jamaican coney belongs to the hutia subfamily (Capromyinae) and is the only surviving native mammal on Jamaica other than bats.